-Women suffering from PCOS have increased levels of testosterone and dihydrotestosterone (DHT), the androgens responsible for hair loss in both male and female pattern baldness.
-DHT attaches to receptors of healthy hair follicles causing them to shrink and eventually fall out, while the DHT-resistant hairs around the side of the head above the ears usually remains intact.
-It is these DHT-resistant hair follicles that make the hair transplantation process a permanent solution for hair loss sufferers.
+Women suffering from PCOS have increased levels of dihydrotestosterone (DHT), the hormone responsible for hair loss in both male- and female-pattern baldness.
+DHT attaches to receptors of your healthy hair follicles, causing them to thin and eventually fall out, while DHT-resistant hairs around the side of your head above the ears usually remain intact.
+The good news is that these DHT-resistant hair follicles make hair transplantation a viable and permanent solution for hair loss sufferers.

-If you are suffering from hair loss and are not exactly sure of the cause, Bosley suggests that you seek your physician’s advice & treatment recommendation first, and then set up a free consultation with a Bosley professional.
-Once you find out which type of hair loss you are experiencing, our team of experts can help you find the appropriate solutions.
+Once you know which type of hair loss you are experiencing, our team of experts can help you find the appropriate solutions.

 You can schedule your free, private, no-obligation appointment with a hair loss counselor at any of our 70 offices throughout the U.S.